Constantin-Hentgen/Ctrl_Alt_Discuss/README.md

 ## Configuration

-### Setting API Keys as Environment Variables
+### Setting Environment Variables

-Before running the project, you need to set the API keys as environment variables.
+Before running the project, you need to set the following environment variables.
 Follow the steps below based on your operating system:

 #### Linux: